 Not only do you need gas to run the mower, but you need to select the right gas and ensure it is consumed while it is still fresh.

 A Hustler lawn mower requires gasoline with a minimum 87-octane rating and a maximum 10% ethanol content.
 This gas is typically sold as “Regular” gas or “E10” gas at most fuel stations.
 Stay away from gas that has a higher ethanol content than this.

 Use Fresh Fuel in a Hustler Lawn Mower

 Gas doesn’t have a long shelf life.
 It can begin breaking down as soon as 30 days after it is purchased.
-Ethanol, found in most gasolines, attracts moisture from the air to the fuel system.
+Ethanol, found in most types of gasoline, attracts moisture from the air to the fuel system.

 Solution: When you find old gas in the tank, drain the fuel using a fuel siphon pump into an approved gas container.
 In another container, mix fresh gasoline with a fuel additive to stabilize your fuel and clean the fuel system like Sea Foam Motor Treatment or STA-BIL.

 Read more about why I choose to add Sea Foam to every tank of fuel to minimize fuel system problems that come with running old fuel.

 Plugged Air Filter Will Cause a Hustler Mower Not to Start